 3. Desire

-In this stage, the prospect shifts from general interest to a preference for a specific brand or product.
-They begin to compare features, read reviews, and consider the value your product provides.
-The goal is to build an emotional connection and showcase your product as the best solution.
+In the desire stage, prospects shift from general interest to preferring your brand or product.
+They compare features, read reviews, and evaluate the benefits you offer.
+The goal is to create an emotional connection and position your offering as the best solution, encouraging deeper engagement.

 4. Action